eleanorfrajka/template-project/CONTRIBUTING.md

 #### Best practices for new functions

 - Once you've added a function, you can test it against one of the sample datasets in `notebooks/demo.ipynb`.
 Does it have the same behaviour on those sample datasets as you expect?
 - Have you followed the conventions for naming your function?
 Generally, function names should be short, agnostic about the array data used, and understandable to Person X. We also loosely follow naming conventions to help the new user understand what a function might do (e.g., plotting functions in `plotter.py` typically start with the name `plot_blahblah()` while calculations are `calc_blahblah()` and calculations with special outputs are `compute_blahblah()`.
-Functions not inteded for use by the end user (e.g. sub-calculations) should be added to `utilities.py`
+Functions not intended for use by the end user (e.g. sub-calculations) should be added to `utilities.py`
 - Unless otherwise required, we suggest to pass an xarray dataset (as you get from loading an array dataset) as the input.
 There are some parameters that can be additionally passed to carry out subsets on the data or select the variable of interest.
 - Did you write a docstring?
 We use the [numpy standard for docstings](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard).
 We also suggest including your name or GitHub handle under the original author heading.
 Look at some existing docstrings in `template_project` if you are unsure of the format.
 - There are also some basic error checking behaviours you should consider including.
 If you're plotting a particular variable, use the `template_project.utilities._check_necessary_variables()` function to check whether or not the required variables are within the dataset passed to the function.